stripe/stripe-react-native/.github/pull_request_template.md

 <!-- Did you test your changes?
 Ideally you should check both of the following boxes. -->
 - [ ] I tested this manually
 - [ ] I added automated tests

+## Documentation

+Select one:
+- [ ] I have added relevant documentation for my changes.
+- [ ] This PR does not result in any developer-facing changes.